 Mondays, 3:15p – 5:30p*

 4th-5th graders (Or older students with no prior experience)

 Become a Mountain Mapache!
 Sign up here.

 *Study hall for MLA students will be 3:15p – 4p to allow time for public school and homeschool students to travel to MLA.
 We will take off up the hill at 4p!
 Parents, personal responsibility is a big part of this club, so remind your child to get ready but let them pack their own gear the night before.
 We will be going outside in the cold weather so please email Jen if you have questions about gear.
 Each child needs to bring a backpack with a water bottle or camel pack and a nut-free snack with label for each adventure.

 – Questions?
 Email Mapaches Mentor Jen-Osha Buysse at JenOsha@AuroraLights.org

 Why are we called the Mountain Mapaches?

 The Mountain Mapaches afterschool program, like the Mountain Jaguares, is tapping into Aurora Lights’ Ecuadorian roots.
 Mapache means raccoon in Spanish.
-The students created the name during our Biodiversity Advocates for the Mountains (BAM!) project.
+The students created the name during our Biodiversity Advocates for the Mountains (BAM!) project in the 2014-2015 school year.
 During wildlife surveys the students noticed a resident raccoon that would frequent the stream in the woods.